gapotchenko/Turbo-CocoR/Examples/C#/02. RadCalc/README.md

 ## Development

-If you want to play with the grammar, you can modify the `.atg` or a `.frame` file.
+If you want to play with the grammar, you can modify the `.atg` or a `.frame` file of the project.

 Thanks to the MSBuild integration, the updated Turbo Coco/R scanner and parser files are generated automatically during the build (`*.gen.cs`) whenever modification of a grammar file is detected.
 Such approach allows you to significantly reduce the development time compared to the `turbo-coco` command-line approach.